testingprofessional/Polymer-shop-project/README.md

 * Polymer is new to me so i had to find out things that cost time.

 Maintainability:
-My main goal is to make the test suite maintainable so i used 'page objects' for that.
+My main goal is to make the test suite maintainable so, for example, i used 'page objects' for that.

 Xpath:
 Normally i prefer 'id' or 'name' as identifier for elements.
 Because Polymer is generated code (most of it)